Moroccan Arabic: Vocabulary and loanwords

-Most vocabulary of Moroccan Arabic language is derived from Classical Arabic and Amazigh, supplemented by French and Spanish loanwords.
+The vocabulary of Moroccan Arabic is mostly Semitic and derived from Classical Arabic.
+It also contains some Berber, French and Spanish loanwords.

 There are noticeable lexical differences between Moroccan Arabic and most other Arabic languages.
 Some words are essentially unique to Moroccan Arabic: daba "now".
 Many others, however, are characteristic of Maghrebi Arabic as a whole including both innovations and unusual retentions of Classical vocabulary that disappeared elsewhere, such as hbeṭ "go down" from Classical habaṭ.
 Others are shared with Algerian Arabic such as hḍeṛ "talk", from Classical hadhar "babble", and temma "there", from Classical thamma.

 There are a number of Moroccan Arabic dictionaries in existence: